BUEC500C1/twitter-summarizer-rest-service-edsun123/README.md

 Normally you would expect on thread is assigned to each core.
 Given a mac computer with 4 cores, it should handle 4 threads of tweet-video conversion.
 However, I've found that the performance jumps around 30-40% in cpu usage instead of 25%.
 Then it is found that by default, each thread for frame conversion is ~1.5 threads per core.
 So for performance reasons, I've had at most 2 producers or 2 threads to do the video-thread conversion

 #Flask application
-  In progress ...
     I have issues conecting to the amazon ec2 instance because ports for 80 is closed.
-However,I do have the test flask appllication up.
-The only issue is connecting it.
+However, I was able to fix the issue by going to an ubuntu server hosted by amazon.
+I was able to ssh into the webserver, scp files into the server, downloaded the dependencies in the server, and ran it using rest service.